7 Key Things To Know When Starting Over in Life

 Let’s explore possible positive perspectives or ways to cope that can help you when you’re starting over and moving forward after a significant change in life.

 - Your loved one would certainly not want their absence to hold you back from continuing to live a rich, full, and beautiful life.
 Not for one minute.

-- If your loved one was very ill, then they are not feeling any more pain or discomfort and are now at peace.
+- If your loved one was very ill, they would not feel any more pain or discomfort and are now at peace.